 Bloom’s Taxonomy is the best framework for developing course outcomes.
-It contains three domains of learning: cognitive (intellectual capability), affective (feelings, emotions and behavior) and psychomotor (manual and physical skills).
-Within the cognitive domain, there are six progressive levels of knowledge and skills: Knowledge, comprehension, application, analysis, synthesis and evaluation.
-Using action words allows you to describe thebehaviors, activities, or products that will be used to determine that understanding or learning has occurred.
+It contains three domains of learning: cognitive (intellectual capability), affective (feelings, emotions, and behavior) and psychomotor (manual and physical skills).
+Within the cognitive domain, there are six progressive levels of knowledge and skills: Knowledge, comprehension, application, analysis, synthesis, and evaluation.
+Using action words allows you to describe the behaviors, activities, or products that will be used to determine that understanding or learning has occurred.
 As you write, ask yourself, “What will students be able to do or produce as a result of learning that occurs?”
-Ideally, each course should include learning outcomes from more than one domain (cognitive, psychomotor, and affective).
+Ideally, each course should include learning outcomes from more than one domain (cognitive, psychomotor, and effective).
 The Learning Outcomes should be the same for all sections of a course.
 However, each instructor may include on their course syllabi additional outcomes and/or course expectations.
 Outcomes should focus on big-picture, overarching concepts, skills, or attitudes.
-They should ask students to apply what they have learned, and be written in language that students (and the community) can understand.
+They should ask students to apply what they have learned and be written in language that students (and the community) can understand.

 Remembering: can the student recall or remember the information?